nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ## 1. Introduction

 Welcome to the user guide for our application, Connoisseur!
-With over 4.6 thousand restaurants in Singapore, endless number of entertainment options and never-ending list of streaming shows and movies, to watch many of us are left deciding for a long time on what is worthwhile spending our limited leisure time on.
+With over 4.6 thousand restaurants in Singapore, endless number of entertainment options and never-ending lists of streaming shows and movies to watch, many of us are left deciding for a long time on what is worthwhile to spend our limited leisure time on.

 Fret-not!

-Connoisseur is a desktop application for managing and storing personal reviews on experiences and recommendations to try next, that you would like to keep.
+Connoisseur is a desktop application for managing and storing personal reviews on experiences and recommendations to try next.
 It is a revolutionary app that not only provides an organised user-friendly database, but provides customisable categories to enhance your experience.
-Through its intuitive command line interface, you will be able to store and access your reviews & recommendation easily.
+Through its intuitive command line interface, you will be able to store and access your reviews & recommendation easily!

 ## 2. About this Guide

 This guide gives you an overview of the features in Connoisseur and shows you how to get started using Connoisseur.
-Choose a link in the [Feature](#table-of-contents) section to get a step-by-step instruction, and understand how to use Connoisseur.
+Simply click on any link in our [Features](#table-of-contents) list to get step-by-step instructions on how to use them.

 ### 2.1 What is in Connoisseur

-In our Review mode, you can add a review about an experience, rate it out of 5 stars, delete or edit a review, view the entire list of your reviews or one particular review.
-You can also sort the list from the highest to the lowest rating, by category, title and date of entry.
+In our Review mode, you can add a review about an experience, delete or edit a review, view the entire list of your reviews or if you want the full details, just view a particular review.
+You can also sort the list from the highest to the lowest rating, by category, title or date.

-For our Recommendation mode, you can have a list of things you would like to try, the location and the price range of the experience.
+For our Recommendation mode, you can have a list of things you would like to try, the location and the approximate cost of the experience.
 Already tried out the experience?
-You can now move it to your review list in the review mode and record your thoughts on how good or bad the experience was.
+You can now move it to your review list and record your thoughts on the experience!

 ### 2.2 How to use this Guide